ArchiveTeam/wpull/doc/terse_options.rst

     --retry-connrefused   retry even if the server does not accept connections --retry-dns-error     retry even if DNS fails to resolve hostname -O FILE, --output-document FILE
+                          stream every document into FILE
-                          combine and output the downloads to FILE -nc, --no-clobber     don’t use anti-clobbering filenames
+    -nc, --no-clobber     don’t use anti-clobbering filenames
     -c, --continue        resume downloading a partially-downloaded file --progress TYPE={bar,dot}